 If you or your loved one have been arrested for indecent exposure in Plano or a surrounding area of Collin County, do not hesitate to seek legal counsel.
 Contact the Law Offices of Richard C. McConathy right away.

-Our firm will provide an aggressive defense and fight to help you achieve the most desirable outcome to your case.
+Our firm will provide an aggressive defense and fight to help you achieve the most desirable outcome for your case.
 Our lawyers can answer all of your legal questions (469) 304-3422 or contact us online to receive a free consultation.